femioladeji/react-slideshow/README.md

 | arrows              | boolean     | true          | Determines if there should be a navigational arrow for going to the next or previous slide |
 | autoplay            | boolean     | true          | Responsible for determining if the slideshow should start automatically                    |
 | onChange            | function    |               | Callback that gets triggered at the end of every transition.
 The oldIndex and newIndex are passed as arguments    |

+## Methods
+1. goNext()
+It is used to programmatically transition the slide to the next one.

+2. goBack()
+If you want to show the previous slide, then use this function

+3. goTo(index)
+It can be used to transition the slide to a particular index.
+N.B Index starts from 0

+To call the method you can use the slide's ref attribute and then call the method.
+`this.slideRef.goNext()`